chrisnoonan98675/site/xl-release/how-to/configure-the-archive-database.markdown

       }
     }

-If you already have the archive database, then you must move it to the new location while XL Release is not running.
+If you are already using the archive database, you must move it to the new location while XL Release is not running.

-## Configuring archive database with DBMS of different vendor
+## Change the archive database DBMS

-It is possible to use the following products as archive database:
+You can use the following products as archive database:

-* Apache Derby (ebmedded);
+* Apache Derby (ebmedded)
-* H2 (embedded);
+* H2 (embedded)
-* Oracle 11;
+* Oracle 11
-* MySQL 4.6.
+* MySQL 4.6

-The following configuration changes need to be made before initializing XL Release repository:
+To change the DBMS, do the following before initializing the XL Release repository:

-### Change xl-release.conf

-In order to do so you have to make sure `XLRELEASE_HOME/conf/xl-release.conf` exists and contains appropriate configuration snippet.
-For instance:
+1. Ensure that `XLRELEASE_HOME/conf/xl-release.conf` exists and contains the appropriate configuration.
+For example:

         xl {
           reporting {
             db-driver-classname = "com.mysql.jdbc.Driver"
             db-url = "jdbc:mysql://mysql-host.db:3306/archive"
             db-username = "xlrelease"
             db-password = "s3cr3t"
           }
         }

-### Make sure JDBC driver is available
+2. Ensure that the JDBC driver is available.
 Drivers of embedded databases (H2 and Apache Derby) are provided with XL Release.
-Usage of MySQL of Oracle requires appropriate JDBC driver to be added into `XLRELEASE_HOME/plugins`.
-Such driver can be downloaded from website of the vendor.
+Usage of MySQL of Oracle requires appropriate JDBC driver to be added to `XLRELEASE_HOME/plugins`.
+You can obtain the driver from the website of the vendor.

 ## Known limitations

-Reporting database needs to be configured before setting up the repository (i.e. starting XL Release server first time).
-Once the schema and data is present in some database, XL Release doesn't support automation migration into different location/vendor.
+You must configure the archive database before setting up the repository; that is, before starting XL Release for the first time.
+XL Release does not support automatic migration to a different location or vendor after the schema and data are present in the database.